metalbear-co/mirrord.dev/content/docs/overview/real-world-example.md

 ## Summary

-mirrord can be used to either mirror incoming traffic without influencing the return values or it can be used to "override" the container, both options with full access to other resources in the cluster I.E databases other services or even mounted filesystem/configmap/secret.<br/>
+mirrord can be used to either mirror incoming traffic without influencing the return values or it can be used to "override" the container, both options with full access to other resources in the cluster, e.g. databases, other services, mounted filesystem/configmap/secrets.<br/>
 This allows you to debug your process as if it was already deployed as part of the cluster.

 ### Teardown